bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-06-21-newsletter.md

     The discussion appeared to be ongoing at the time of writing.

-## Waiting for confirmation #6: Policy as individual choice
+## Waiting for confirmation #6: Policy Consistency

 _A limited weekly [series][policy series] about transaction relay, mempool inclusion, and mining transaction selection---including why Bitcoin Core has a more restrictive policy than allowed by consensus and how wallets can use that policy most effectively._

-{% include specials/policy/en/06-choice.md %}
+{% include specials/policy/en/06-consistency.md %}

 ## Changes to services and client software